Everson Griffen: Junior season (2009)

 On July 4, 2009, at a Fourth of July party on Nantucket Island, Griffen and a teammate, linebacker Jordan Campbell, were cited by the Nantucket Police Department for a noise violation; no charges were filed and the two agreed to write a letter of apology.
 Overall, he finished the 2009 season with 45 total tackles, eight sacks, one pass defensed, and one forced fumble.

-In 2009, Griffen was second-team All Pac-10.
+In 2009, Griffen was second-team All-Pac-10.

 College statistics

 Professional career

-After USC's 24–13 victory over Boston College in the 2009 Emerald Bowl, Griffen announced he would forgo his final year of eligibility and enter the 2010 NFL Draft.
+After USC's 24–13 victory over Boston College in the 2009 Emerald Bowl, Griffen announced he would forgo his final year of eligibility and enter the 2010 NFL draft.
 At the 2010 NFL Scouting Combine, Griffen (who measured at 6'3 3/8", 273-lb) put on a show, running an electronic-timed 4.66 in the 40-yard dash and bench-pressing 225 lbs 32 times.
 His 40 time was second among defensive lineman, while his 32 reps were tied for sixth-best.
-Entering his Pro Day workout as one of the most scrutinized prospects in the NFL Draft, Griffen lived up to his nickname as "The Freak," posting a 34-inch vertical jump, 9-foot-7 broad jump and 40-yard dash time of 4.59 seconds, though some scouts had his second run as low as 4.46.
+Entering his Pro Day workout as one of the most scrutinized prospects in the NFL draft, Griffen lived up to his nickname as "the Freak," posting a 34-inch vertical jump, 9-foot-7 broad jump and 40-yard dash time of 4.59 seconds, though some scouts had his second run as low as 4.46.

-Minnesota Vikings
+Minnesota Vikings (first stint)

 2010 season

-Griffen was selected by the Minnesota Vikings with the second pick in the fourth round of the 2010 NFL Draft, becoming the 100th player selected overall.
+Griffen was selected by the Minnesota Vikings with the second pick in the fourth round of the 2010 NFL draft, becoming the 100th player selected overall.
 After being inactive for the opening five games of the season, he played in the final 11 games, finishing his rookie year with 11 tackles, all of them solo.
 On January 28, 2011, Griffen was arrested in Los Angeles for public intoxication.
 Three days later, he was arrested again after he was found driving with an invalid drivers license.
 He then tried to flee on foot only to be tased.